CuarzoSoftware/SRM/doxygen/md/Envs.md

 ## Allocator Device

-SRM attempts to automatically select the most suitable device for buffer allocation.
-However, certain drivers may incorrectly report capabilities or lack certain functionalities, leading to allocation failures or the creation of black, empty textures.

-To override the default allocator, employ:
+By default, SRM automatically selects the integrated GPU for buffer allocation.
+To override the default allocator, use:

 **SRM_ALLOCATOR_DEVICE**=/dev/dri/card[N]

 ## Main Memory Buffers

-By default, SRM uses GBM for buffer allocation from main memory, resorting to OpenGL buffer allocation if GBM fails.
-Nonetheless, some drivers may erroneously report successful GBM buffer allocation when it actually fails.
-To enforce the use of OpenGL buffer allocation, employ:
+SRM uses GBM for buffer allocation from main memory, resorting to OpenGL if GBM fails.
+To enforce the use of OpenGL employ:

 **SRM_FORCE_GL_ALLOCATION**=1

 ## Render Buffering

-You can customize the framebuffer count for both "ITSELF" and "DUMB" render modes using the following environment variables:
+All connectors use double buffering by default.
+You can customize the number of framebuffers used for each rendering mode using the following environment variables:

 **SRM_RENDER_MODE_ITSELF_FB_COUNT**=N

+**SRM_RENDER_MODE_PRIME_FB_COUNT**=N

 **SRM_RENDER_MODE_DUMB_FB_COUNT**=N

+**SRM_RENDER_MODE_CPU_FB_COUNT**=N

-Where N can be 1 = Single, 2 = Double or 3 = Triple buffering.
+Where N can be 2 = Double or 3 = Triple buffering.

-Please note that the "CPU" mode always uses single buffering, and this setting cannot be changed.

-By default, the framebuffer count for each render mode is as follows:

-* **ITSELF**: 2
-* **DUMB**: 2
-* **CPU**: 1

-Remember to adjust the values accordingly based on your specific requirements and hardware capabilities.
+> Using triple buffering can offer a smoother experience by allowing a new frame to be rendered while a page flip is pending, however, it does require more resources.